- How Does a Home Pregnancy Test Work?

 All pregnancy kits work on the same principle, no matter which brand or company has manufactured them.
 They all consist of a stick, which needs to be peed on and given some time for it to display the result.
 What the sticks do is check the presence of a hormone called hCG.
 Termed as human chorionic gonadotropin hormone, this is a primary sign for a woman to be pregnant and is present in good quantities, especially in the first urine of the morning.

 What Is an Evaporation Line on the Test?

 Every kit has a specified amount of time within which it displays the result.
 This time is usually somewhere around 5 minutes.
 If the stick is left around longer than that, what happens is that a faint line appears on the area where the result is displayed.
 This line is termed as an evaporation line in a pregnancy test.
 Women wondering how common are evaporation lines present on the stick should know that there have been various cases mentioning them.
 Any deviation from the specific instructions mentioned on the pregnancy kit can result in their appearance in the display area.

-How To Identify The Evaporation Lines on Pregnancy Test?
+How to Identify the Evaporation Lines on a Pregnancy Test

 The test result lines and the evaporation lines are rather distinctive.
 In the process of figuring out what colour is the evaporation lines on pregnancy tests, one major thing to remember is that they can be distinguished to be separate from the norm.